isomerpages/ogp-pioneerpri/_signature-programmes/Talent Development.md

 ---
 # Talent Development

-We believe that every child is uniquely different and potentially a talent in some specific area/s.
+<p align="Justify">We believe that every child is uniquely different and potentially a talent in some specific area/s.
 They have the potential to grow and shine, and possess aspirations to achieve their goals and dreams.
-In Pioneer, we make every effort to identify and understand their needs and interests, and make provisions to nurture their specific talent/s.
+In Pioneer, we make every effort to identify and understand their needs and interests, and make provisions to nurture their specific talent/s.</p>

-Our Talent Development Programme (TDP) follows Dr. Treffinger's Levels of Service (LoS) approach and is designed to help students develop their potential to the fullest.
-To do so, we adopt a two-pronged approach:
+<p align="Justify">Our Talent Development Programme (TDP) follows Dr. Treffinger's Levels of Service (LoS) approach and is designed to help students develop their potential to the fullest.
+To do so, we adopt a two-pronged approach:</p>

 <ol>
 <li>Guide and mentor students in their learning journey of discovery, understand, pursue and stretch their interests and strengths, and</li>